Google Maps & Label Readability

 * * *

-At first I assumed Google Maps was more readable because it had fewer city labels than the other sites.
-But this actually isn’t the case.
+At first I assumed Google Maps was easier to read because it had fewer labels than the other sites.
+But this isn’t the case.

-For instance, if you count all of the city dot icons appearing entirely within the image below, you’ll find that Google displays 86 city labels:
+For instance, counting all of the city dot icons appearing entirely within the image below, Google displays 86 cities:

-Bing, meanwhile, labels 91 city here—just five more than Google:
+Bing, meanwhile, labels 91 cities—just five more than Google:

-And Yahoo! actually labels fewer cities than both Bing and Google (just 83):
+And Yahoo! actually labels fewer cities than Bing and Google—just 83:

 I can see you thinking it now: “Wait, doesn’t Yahoo!
 Maps also have white outlines around the text of its city labels?”
-It certainly does—but there’s a key difference: the white outlines of Google’s city labels are thicker, and you can’t see the map’s background details (e.g., roads, rivers, etc.) behind them.
+Yahoo! certainly does—but there’s a key difference: Google’s outlines are thicker, and you can’t see the map’s background details (e.g., roads, rivers, etc.) behind them.